onurboyar/VarRedOpt/README.md

 launcher function is the only function user needs to fill with parameters.
 The parameters of this function are the name of the variance reduction algorithms to be applied, the naive simulation and parameters to feed the simulation function.
-The name of this ‘launcher’ function in our framework is *sim.outer(. . . ).* Variance reduction algorithms are already implemented in our framework and the user can easily take advantage of these methods by simply writing their function names.
+The name of this launcher function in our framework is *sim.outer(. . . ).* Variance reduction algorithms are already implemented in our framework and the user can easily take advantage of these methods by simply writing their function names.